KQM-git/TCL/docs/characters/anemo/chasca.md

 ---
-description: A Huitztlan Saurian Hunter skilled at counting costs.
+description: The Peacemaker of the Tlalocan, the ender of all disputes.
 ---

-import char from '@site/src/data/characters/Kinich.json' import SkillIcon from '@site/src/components/char/SkillIcon'
+import char from '@site/src/data/characters/Chasca.json' import SkillIcon from '@site/src/components/char/SkillIcon'

-# Kinich
+# Chasca

 <!-- Remove this warning when adding the basic mechs ticket -->
 import NoBasicMechs from '@site/src/components/char/NoBasicMechs'